 When asked about the kind of feedback Parker got from their first few groups of glamping guests, she said they received positive comments on the showers and how quickly the water got hot, on the "Rec Tent" area stocked with everything you could need for cooking and entertaining, and the location of the site itself.

 Blind Buck Valley is situated in just such a spot that guests can feel secluded in their private space, but you can get back down to the farm and into town within minutes.
 You can also drive your car right up to the site for easy unloading - no "hiking in."
 And, speaking of the location...

 Famed Ice Cream, On-the-Water Fun & More Perks of the Location

 Salem, a farming town in Washington County, is not only within 35 minutes of Saratoga Springs, Lake George, and southern Vermont, but it's close to the Battenkill for activities that coincide perfectly with camping or glamping like kayaking, tubing, swimming, and fishing.

 Plus, the Town of Salem itself offers the famed Battenkill Valley Creamery, with award-winning milk, chocolate milk worth writing home about, and what can only be described as gourmet ice cream.
-There's also Salem ArtWorks, a contemporary art center and sculpture park, and the Fort Salem Theater, who will be celebrating their 50th season in 2022 with productions like Grease.
+There's also Salem ArtWorks, a contemporary art center and sculpture park, and the Fort Salem Theater.

 "We are your home base in a gorgeous setting, but you have access to so many fun things for all ages to make the vacation really special," is how Parker put it.